 - There is a vaccine that can help prevent humans from getting rabies.
-But it should be given, as soon as possible, after being exposed to an animal with rabies.
-You cannot wait to see if symptoms appear because then it is too late for treatment and survival is rare. - Call your doctor right away if you or someone you know might have been exposed to an animal with rabies.

-Learn more at www.cdc.gov/rabies
+But it should be given as soon as possible after being exposed to an animal with rabies.
+You cannot wait to see if symptoms appear because then it is too late for treatment and it causes death. - Call your doctor right away if you or someone you know might have been exposed to an animal with rabies. - Learn more at www.cdc.gov/rabies buncombecounty.org/hhs